Caff1982/linkedin-skill-assessments-quizzes/linux/linux-quiz.md

 - [ ] It would replace the first four letters with an ampersand (&).
 - [x] It would place parentheses around the first four letters of each line of textfile.txt.

-**Note:** check the question above for a variant of this sed expression.

-Side note: this sed expression may fail with "sed: -e expression #1, char 15: Invalid range end" (for example on MINGW64 / Git Bash); if this is the case, you can try the alternative range `[A-z]`.
+**Explanation**: Side note: this sed expression may fail with "sed: -e expression #1, char 15: Invalid range end" (for example on MINGW64 / Git Bash); if this is the case, you can try the alternative range `[A-z]`.

 #### Q19.
 Packages can be downloaded but not installed with yum or dnf by specifying which option?